almien1/forKathryn/your-notes.md

 At some point we're going to need to sort out the issue with returning long strings over the DLL interface - this command is the first one that can generate arbitrarily-long text!

+*UPDATE:* Done - the DLL will hold the message in memory for long enough that the application can grab it as a `const char *`, then the application can call a function to free the memory.

 This is also the first time we need to consider newline style for the returned strings (or at least the first time that the DLL itself has needed to choose a newline style)